bschiehl/NGLMORL/README.md

 # NGLMORL
-Code repository for the thesis Normative Compliance inLexicographic Multi-Objective Reinforcement Learning Agents by Bernhard Schiehl.
+Code repository for the thesis Normative Compliance in Lexicographic Multi-Objective Reinforcement Learning Agents by Bernhard Schiehl.

 Some code inspired by:
 * [Joar Skalse and Lewis Hammond](https://github.com/lrhammond/lmorl) (lexicographic agents)